ubiqsecurity/ubiq-dotnet/README.md

 ## Usage

-The library needs to be configured with your account credentials which is available in your [Ubiq Dashboard][dashboard] [credentials][credentials].
+The library needs to be configured with your [account credentials][manage-keys] which is available in your [Ubiq Dashboard][dashboard].
-The credentials can be set using environment variables, loaded from an explicitly specified file, or loaded from a file in your Windows user account directory [c:/users/_yourlogin_/.ubiq/credentials].
+The [credentials][use-credentials] can be set using environment variables, loaded from an explicitly specified file, or loaded from a file in your Windows user account directory [c:/users/_yourlogin_/.ubiq/credentials].